 There are many steps that you could include in your Plan of Approach & Roadmap, but I think you’ll get the point.
 The list above has in my opinion, one of the most important topics that you should consider in your plan, but feel free to add or change that list as you see fit.

 Alright, I hope that with all the information, templates, methods & tools that I shared in these posts, you feel more comfortable to start planning your upgrade.
-If you still not feel comfortable, feel free to contact me with any type of questions or contact us at itq.nl for advice & consultancy.
+If you still not feel comfortable, feel free to contact me with any type of questions in the comment section or contact me at email@example.com if you want to have some direct advice & consultancy.

 Hope you had fun reading and hopefully, I’ll see you in another blogpost.